MrMiano-SecOps/yolo/README.md

 ## How to destroy the application
  `ansible-playbook playbook.yml --tags destroy`

-## How to re-create the application completely
+## How to re-create the application
  `ansible-playbook playbook.yml --tags create`

 ## How to delete the entire virtual machine